Western Ukraine: Interbellum and World War II

 Following the defeat of Ukrainian People's Republic (1918) in the Soviet–Ukrainian War of 1921, Western Ukraine was partitioned by the Treaty of Riga between Poland, Czechoslovakia, Hungary, and the Soviet Russia acting on behalf of the Soviet Belarus and the Ukrainian Soviet Socialist Republic with capital in Kharkiv.
 The Soviet Union gained control over the entire territory of the short-lived Ukrainian People's Republic east of the border with Poland.
 In the Interbellum most of the territory of today's Western Ukraine belonged to the Second Polish Republic.
 Territories such as Bukovina and Carpatho-Ukraine belonged to Romania and Czechoslovakia, respectively.

 At the onset of Operation Barbarossa by Nazi Germany, the region became occupied by Nazi Germany in 1941.
 The southern half of West Ukraine was incorporated into the semi-colonial Distrikt Galizien (District of Galicia) created on August 1, 1941 (Document No. 1997-PS of July 17, 1941 by Adolf Hitler) with headquarters in Chełm Lubelski, bordering district of General Government to the west.
 Its northern part (Volhynia) was assigned to the Reichskommissariat Ukraine formed in September 1941.
 Notably, the District of Galicia was a separate administrative unit from the actual Reichskommissariat Ukraine with capital in Rivne.
 They were not connected with each other politically for Nazi Germans.
 The division was administrative and conditional, in his book "From Putyvl to the Carpathian" Sydir Kovpak never mentioned about any border-like divisions.
-Bukovina was controlled by the pro-Nazi Kingdom of Romania.
+Bukovina was controlled by the Nazi-allied Kingdom of Romania.